 We have several systems in place to support families during deployment or prolonged separation:

-Many schools are already going that extra mile to help support our children but with this funding we are able to ensure that new schemes and initiatives can be introduced to both develop and further your children’s education and wellbeing.
 The first step is to make contact.
 We know ‘one size doesn’t fit all’ so we are here to listen and help where needed.
 To summarise, our aim is to ensure all military families have consistent and continuous provision for their children’s learning, pastoral care and special educational needs, to ensure that they progress and achieve their undoubted potential.

 You may find some of the following links useful: